-- 1. Was Jesus Christian or Jew? - 2.
+- 1. Who is Jesus? - 2.
 Should victims of crime forgive those who act against them? - 3.
-Did Hitler go to heaven? - 4.
+Why bother praying? - 4.
 What should we do with all the poor people?

 The following Driving Questions will be considered by students during the units.
 They will link directly to the assessment tasks that students are asked to complete.